Gr0mi4/car-control-system/Buisness Requirements and Project Description.md

 What data can car enthusiast need?

-1. Photos of the car and process of working on it (and video) aka Gallery
+1. Photos of the car and process of working on it (and video) aka Gallery - v1
-2. Journal where enthusiast can describe process, thoughts, plans and etc
+2. Journal where enthusiast can describe process, thoughts, plans and etc - v1
-3. Reference documents available - instructions and etc
+3. Reference documents available - instructions and etc - v1.5
-4. Shopping list - what does he need to buy, or what he actually bought, how much it costs did it fit and etc
+4. Shopping list - what does he need to buy, or what he actually bought, how much it costs did it fit and etc v2
-5. Calendar - to add some events, breaks, remember when would be new repair or maintence
+5. Calendar - to add some events, breaks, remember when would be new repair or maintence - v3

-6.
+MVP Requirements:

+- Ability to Log in/Log out
+- Ability to Add/Remove Vehicles
+- Ability to Add Notes, with date
+- Ability to change Fields
+- Ability to add/change/remove custom fields
+- Ability to add several photos Basically in first version we are adding First two points of main requirements, we have our vehicle, photos and notes, that can be (potentially filtered in chronological order).
+So some base of the calendar is ready.

+Screens description

+Main Screen: Place where you are can select vehicle, that you'll be working with, add new one, delete it.

+Add Vehicle Modal: Place where you are adding new vehicle.
+Input fields:

+- Type (required, Select).
+Values: Car, Motorcycle, Bicycle, Other.
+- Brand (Input, can be Select in future).
+- Model (Same as Brand)
+- Modification
+- Nickname
+- Model Year
+- Owned From
+- Active (Radio).
+Values: Yes/No
+- Image

+VehicleItem Screen: Screen where you can have a look on a Vehicle's details, add details fields, and Notes